Nahida1O27/Nahida1O27/README.md

 ## Hi there 👋

+An undergraduate student majoring in IoT engine.

+Senior year in ZAFU && Hunting for a internship or job

 <!--
 **Nahida1O27/Nahida1O27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.